highlight/highlight/highlight.io/pages/otel-course/content/04-logging.md

 There are many common resource attributes that are automatically added by the SDKs, and OpenTelemetry has a list of conventions for many more.
 You can also set custom resource attributes to help identify the source of the log.
 Let's start with setting the service name + a few other common attributes, as well as a custom attribute for our AWS service region.

-<iframe src="https://stackblitz.com/edit/stackblitz-starters-jmi2jnf3?embed=1&file=log-with-resources.ts&hideExplorer=1&hideNavigation=1&view=editor&terminalHeight=50&startScript=npm%20run%20log-with-resources" height="550px" width="100%"></iframe>
+<iframe src="https://stackblitz.com/edit/learn-otel-node-examples?embed=1&file=src%2Flog-with-resources.ts&hideExplorer=1&hideNavigation=1&view=editor&terminalHeight=50&startScript=log-with-resources" height="550px" width="100%"></iframe>

 Note that the `service.name` attribute is now set, as well as `service.version`, `deployment.environment`, and `aws.region`.
 These attributes will be present on all logs emitted by this provider.

 Another thing you'll notice is the `instrumentationScope` attributes.
 This is another set of attributes that are set when we initialize the SDK.
 In this case it's coming from when we create the logger.
 It's another layer of context that helps idenfity the source of telemetry data.
 This can be useful if you create multiple loggers in an application and want to segment logs within a service.

-We'll talk more about connecting logs with traces and metrics in another lesson.
-We'll also look at how we can get our existing logs into OTel without completely rewriting our logging code.
+We'll talk more about attributes like `traceId` and `spanId` when we get into connecting logs with other telemetry data in another lesson.
+We'll also get into some more advanced topics like how to get your existing logs into OTel without completely rewriting your logging code.